Elaine-dev/arvestbank/dev-docs/site-studio.md

 ### New Package
 1. Navigate to 'Sync packages' in the Admin UI: /admin/cohesion/sync/packages
 2. Click 'Add package' button: admin/cohesion/sync/packages/add
 3. Add helpful title and description.
-Example:
-    - Title: `Component One Column Layout `
+    - Title: `<SITE STUDIO ITEM TYPE> <ITEM TITLE> `.
+Example: `Component One Column Layout`
-    - Machine name: `pack_component_one_column_layout`
+    - Machine name: (Automatic - adjust if necessary).
+Example: `pack_component_one_column_layout`
     - Description:
-      `A reusuable component for content with a 1 column layout.`

-      `Author: <YOUR NAME> / Last update: <CURENT DATE>`
+      `A reusuable component for content with a 1 column layout.` `Author: <YOUR NAME> / Last update: <CURRENT DATE>`
-4. Scroll down to 'Package requirements' and select the Site Studio and Drupal entity to include in the package.
+4. Scroll to 'Package requirements' and select the Site Studio entity to include in the package.
 5. Click 'Build package' button.
-6. Open 'Package contents' and remove all dependencies.
+6. Open 'Package contents' and only include the single Site Studio item you're exporting.
+If you have more than one item, create or edit a package for each one.
-7. Click 'Save package' button, which will trigger a download.
+7. Click 'Save package' button.
+8. Click 'Export package as file' button beside specific package.
-8. Rename the downloaded file from `cohesion_base_styles_(heading_1)_heading-1.package.yml` to
-  `cohesion_base_styles_heading_1.package.yml_` Ensure your file has the trailing underscore.
+9. Rename the downloaded file from `cohesion_sync_package_(pack_component_one_column_layout)_component-one-columnn-layout.package.yml` to `cohesion_sync_package_component-one-columnn-layout.package.yml_` Ensure your file has the trailing underscore.
-9. Place your file in your Site Studio config split directory:
+10. Place your file in your Site Studio config split directory:
-  `arvestbank/config/site_studio_sync/cohesion_base_styles.heading_1.yml_`
+  `arvestbank/config/`
-10. Edit the package .yml file to remove dependencies.
+11. Edit the package .yml file to verify it contains no dependencies.
 It should look similar to:
   ```
   type: cohesion_base_styles
   export: